Wade MacLauchlan: Premier of Prince Edward Island

-A plebiscite on electoral reform in November 2016 cost the MacLauchlan government political capital, as did a school review conducted in the winter of 2017.
 On the recommendation of an all-party legislative committee, the electoral reform plebiscite offered Islanders five choices through a preferential voting or ranked-ballot system.
 After four rounds, the majority of votes (52.4%) were cast in favour of mixed member proportional representation [MMP].
-Because participation in the plebiscite was very low by PEI standards at 36.46%, the MacLauchlan government introduced legislation to have the matter settled through a yes-or-no referendum on MMP to be held in conjunction with the 2019 provincial election.
+Because participation in the plebiscite was very low at 36.46%, the MacLauchlan government introduced legislation to have the matter settled through a yes-or-no referendum on MMP to be held in conjunction with the 2019 provincial election.
 While the referendum eventually went against MMP, the process "turned what was a dormant issue into a lightning rod of general public frustration."
 In the fall of 2016 and winter of 2017, a periodic review of school zoning and populations by the PEI Public Schools Branch attracted considerable public opposition to the proposed closure of five schools.
 At the conclusion of the process, the trustees recommended to cabinet that two of the five schools be closed but the government opted to keep the schools open.
-MacLauchlan said the decision was guided by a "learner-centred" approach.
-The PC opposition called the process a "sham".
-MacLauchlan responded that the review had resulted in a commitment to the "development and growth of our communities and our population in all parts of this province."

-MacLauchlan's two main priorities in government were to expand and diversify the PEI economy and grow and rejuvenate the province's population.
-From 2015 to 2019, PEI led all provinces for economic growth, expanding by a cumulative 16 per cent in real terms over the five years, while the total Canadian economy grew by 9 per cent during the same period.
-These gains translated into significant growth in employment.
-From May 2015 to December 2019, PEI saw the creation of 8,500 new full-time jobs, equal to 14.2% of the local labour market.
-The growth came predominantly in the private sector, with substantial increases in manufacturing, construction, agriculture, fisheries, tourism, transportation and wholesale trade.

-The economic and job growth came with increased population.
-For each year from 2015–2016 through 2018–19, PEI led all provinces for rates of growth for population and immigration.
-PEI's population grew by 9 per cent from 144,546 in 2015 to 156,947 in 2019.
-For the first time since 1968, the median age of Prince Edward Islanders declined.
-After watching its median age increase without exception from 1969 to 2016, rising from 25 to 44, PEI became the only Canadian province to see its median age decrease for three consecutive years, dropping to 43.2 in 2019.